Cambridgeshire Guided Busway: BAM Nuttall dispute

 The busway between Oakington and Longstanton.
 The cycle path is visible on the left of the image.

 In 2008, BAM Nuttall claimed that it would cost more than the original budgeted amount to finish the work, perhaps £6 million more.
 Another report suggests that the overrun could be £30 million on a construction cost of £90 million.
 Cambridgeshire County Council stated that it had been confident that the scheme would come in on budget because of the terms of its contract with BAM Nuttall.
 By December 2009, the project had been forecasted to be £1.3 million over budget, the Council's extra liabilities being limited to £5 million over the originally agreed price—with the right to impose penalties upon the contractors for late delivery; since February 2009, the contractors had been amassing a fine of £14,000 per day for late delivery, amounting to £6 million by June 2010 and estimated in December 2010 to be £9 million.
 On 29 January 2010, Cambridgeshire County Council's head of audit and risk management stated that uncertainty over the final construction price had been causing cash flow issues for the council.

 The County Council's performance bond with BAM Nuttall was limited to £7.5 million, plus a further "unlimited guarantee" from Koninklijke BAM Groep, BAM Nuttall's parent company based in The Netherlands.

 The original price for the engineering works conducted by BAM Nuttall had been £88 million, and estimates in mid-February 2010 projected costs to have increased to £120 to 140 million.
 The main issue was structural repairs necessary to the new Great Ouse Viaduct to prevent water ingress.
-Later that month, Cambridgeshire County Council stated that the council was due to borrow £41 million during 2010 and then £10.2 million the year after, payable to BAM Nuttall in order to complete the project.
+Later that month, Cambridgeshire County Council stated that the council was due to borrow £41 million in 2010 and then £10.2 million the year after, payable to BAM Nuttall in order to complete the project.

 Cambridgeshire County Council brought in Atkins as consultants to manage the project.
 Following the delivery delays, Atkins' bill increased from an expected £2.9 million to £9.6 million.
 The cost of this would be offset by the £10.8-million fine imposed on BAM Nuttall over the same time-period.

 A court date of January 2014 was scheduled for proceedings to begin at the Technology and Construction Court in London.
 Cambridgeshire County Council stated that it had set aside £6.5 million for legal costs for pursuing the £60 million claim against BAM Nuttall.
 In May 2012 BAM Nuttall launched a £43-million counterclaim.
 On 30 August 2013, Cambridgeshire County Council announced that it had reached an out of court settlement with BAM Nuttall, paying them £84.7 million, up from the £83.9 million original fee.
 Legal costs and other charges would set the total cost at £152 million, £26 million of which would have to come from the Council budget.